Saint Planthony: The Plant Guru Guy

 Queer (2024)

-Frank’s Film Review: Queer (2024)⭐⭐ /5 I approached the release of Luca Guadagnino’s Queer with high expectations, hoping it would offer a profoundly moving and memorable cinematic experience.
+⭐⭐ I approached the release of Luca Guadagnino’s Queer with high expectations, hoping it would offer a profoundly moving and memorable cinematic experience.
 The casting of Daniel Craig in the role of a queer man was particularly intriguing.
-It signaled a departure from his iconic portrayal of the suave James Bond and presented an opportunity to showcase his versatility and … Continue reading Queer (2024)
+It signaled a departure from his iconic portrayal of the suave James Bond and presented an opportunity to showcase his versatility and depth as an actor.
+Unfortunately, … Continue reading Queer (2024)